digipres/workbench/src/formats/profiles.md

 | extension | file_count |
 | --------- | ---------- |
 | *.pdf     |        62  |

+If your browser supports it, you can try generating an extension profile of some of your own files with the [DigiPres Workbench File System Scanner](../scanner/).

 If you have any problems, please [get in touch via the contact details on the homepage](../#contact).